Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective

-To investigate why we obtain better forecasts, Figure \ref{fig:Estimated-:-Benchmark} demonstrates the posterior distribution of the $\lambda_{i}$ distribution (i.e.\ a distribution over distributions) for experiments Skewed, Fat Tail, and Bimodal.
-In each case, the subgraphs are constructed from the estimation results of one of the 1,000 repetitions, with the left subgraph given by the Param estimator and the right one by NP-R. In each subgraph, the black solid line represents the true $\lambda_{i}$ distribution, $f_{0}$.
-The blue bands show the posterior distribution of $f$, $\Pi\left(f\left|y_{1:N,0:T}\right.\right)$.

-For the skewed $\lambda_{i}$ distribution, the NP-R estimator better tracks the peak on the left and the tail on the right.
-For the $\lambda_{i}$ distribution with fat tails, the NP-R estimator accommodates the slowly decaying tails, but is still not able to fully mimic the spiking peak.
-For the bimodal $\lambda_{i}$ distribution, it is not surprising that the NP-R estimator nicely captures the M-shape.
-In summary, the nonparametric prior flexibly approximates a vast set of distributions, which helps provide more precise estimates of the underlying $\lambda_{i}$ distributions and consequently more accurate density forecasts.
-This observation confirms the connection between skill distribution estimation and density forecasts as revealed in Proposition \ref{prop:dfcst}.
+To investigate why we obtain better forecasts, Figure \ref{fig:Estimated-:-Benchmark} plots the posterior distribution of the $\lambda_{i}$ distribution for experiments Skewed and Bimodal.
+In the skewed case, NP-R better tracks the peak on the left and the tail on the right.
+In the bimodal case, NP-R nicely captures the M-shape.
+Therefore, the nonparametric prior flexibly approximates a vast set of distributions, which provides more precise estimates of the underlying $\lambda_{i}$ distributions and consequently more accurate density forecasts.
+This connection between distribution estimation and density forecasts reflects the theoretical results in Theorem \ref{prop:dfcst}.